Our Houston Oil Rig Accident Attorneys Help Injured Workers

 An oil rig explosion is arguably the worst possible oil rig accident.
 Such explosions caused some of the most catastrophic maritime accidents throughout history.
 Moreover, there are hundreds of minor explosions throughout history that led to great suffering amongst roughnecks and offshore oil workers.

 Unfortunately, the truth of these explosions is that the companies often pressure their workers to stay loyal to the company.
-In doing so, few victims are likely to seek legal help from personal injury law firms like ours.
+In doing so, few victims are likely to seek legal help from oil rig accident attorneys like ours.

 However, you should never feel more loyal to a company than you do to your own health and the health of your colleagues.
 In the past, maritime companies treated workers on-site to incorrectly diagnose their conditions.
 In turn, they covered up their responsibility and liability to their workers.